Some people are drawn to mindfulness because they desperately want to calm down; Andrea began this journey because she wanted to write a novel…

 Andrea completed a professional year-long training with The Mindfulness Institute between November 2014 and January 2015, an intensive course taught by Mark Coleman and Martin Aylward — two highly experienced meditation teachers who have both taught meditation for 20+ years in outstanding venues all over the world.

-Andrea has had a committed daily meditation practice for the last seven years and is an active member of several local meditation groups including London Insight and the Twickenham Mindfulness Meditation Group.
-She goes on extended silent meditation retreats twice a year to deepen her mindfulness practice at Gaia House Retreat Centre.
+Andrea has had a committed daily meditation practice for the last ten years and goes on extended silent meditation retreats twice a year to deepen her mindfulness practice.